Overview

 | Total | $0.021684 and rounded to $0.02 |

-This example shows how a refund during the seasoning period affects the settlement amount.
+This example shows how a refund during the hold period affects the settlement amount.
 If the refund is traceable to the original transaction using

 original_transaction_id, the associated receivable is reversed, and the client is not required to repay the amount.- (Prior to T) There was outstanding principal on John’s account (